Purpose

 - The actions should be realistic rather than idealistic.

-- There should be a time frame for accomplishment
+- There should be a time frame for accomplishment.

 - Consequences: The participant needs to understand that the exchange program requires learning appropriate behaviors to adapt to living with a host family and as a student on a J-1 visa to apply themselves to achieve passing grades at school.
 After repeated attempts, a pattern showing failure to adapt or failure at school may be a cause for an early return.
+Outlining this reality in the agreement can be important to help the student understand the need for their adaptation.

 Resources

-The Support volunteer should consider the following resources to assist in evaluating the issues and drafting the Support Agreement:
+Volunteers should consider the following resources to assist in evaluating the issues and drafting the Support Agreement:

-- Liaison reports available in Global Link.
+- Liaison monthly reports available in Global Link.

 - The participant’s application, specifically those sections that might have some bearing on the issues.
 (Letter to host parents, natural parent’s comments, teacher’s comments, school transcript.)